tasxatzial/2048-game/README.md

 * `--cell-size`: Size of each cell.
 Default is `4.5rem`.
 * `--cell-gap`: Gap size between cells.
 Default is `0.25rem`.
+* `--tile-font-scale-factor`: Adjust this to control the font size of all tiles.
+Default is `0.39`.
 * `--cell-border-radius`: Border radius of cells and board.
 Default is `0.25rem`.
 * `--horizontal-slide-duration`: Duration of a slide across the horizontal axis: Default is `125ms`.
 * `--vertical-slide-duration`: Duration of a slide across the vertical axis: Default is `125ms`.